czett/cellular-automata/README.md

 ### A lightweight web tool for generating cellular automata using Wolfram rules.
 Easily visualize and experiment with various rules to see how simple initial conditions evolve over time.

-### Visit wolframmmm.tiiny.site for the current stable tool on the go!
+### Visit wolfram.tiiny.site for the current stable tool on the go!

 ## Features:
 - Wolfram Rules: Supports all 256 elementary cellular automaton rules.